I am a writer, and I would like to publish my book.

 If you use a print company, you will need:

 - An ISBN and Bar Code.
 I recommend Bowker.com.
-Some printers will make you a bar code for free.
+Some on-demand printers, like Createspace, will make you an ISBN and bar code for free.

 - A cover, spine and back cover (some print companies offer this at an additional price.)